garnierclement/pfe/sensors/README.md

 	$ cd subfolder/scripts
 	$ sudo ./myscript.sh --addr [$ADDRESS] --port [$PORT]

+> need to write about the return value/exit code

 ### Data description object

 The Data object gives a description of the data provided by the sensor.